michaelh23/bms_processingclass/content/outline/index.md

 So far you have been making shapes by calling functions like ``rect(...)`` or ``ellipse(...)`` and entering exact numbers for each of the function arguments.

 You can also use variables to store information to be used later.
-A variable is like a cubbyhole in the computer memory where you can store things.

-You create a variable like this:
+A variable is like a named cubbyhole in the computer memory where you can store things.
+You tell the computer about a variable by using the keyword ```var``` and putting a variable name after it.
+After you have declared it, you can assign values to the variable using the ```=``` sign like this:

 	var x;

-That creates a variable called x that you can put numbers or letters into:

 	x = 23;
 	rect(x, 25, 50, 50);